Kochen-Specker Contextuality: Advanced topics and methods

 Given a causal state, one obtains a $x_0$ as a new output.
 This additional output defines a new history, belonging to a potentially different causal state and, consequently, the output $x_0$ defines a transition to a new causal state.
 Note that in a general HMM the output does not determine the transition.
 Finally, one can consider the probability distribution of the causal states and its entropy, $H= -\sum_k p(S_k) \log[p(S_k)]$.
 This is the statistical complexity of the process and can be used to quantify the memory needed for a simulation.
-Recently it was shown that in this context quantum mechanics can help to reduce the memory required for a simulation of time series \cite{Gu:2012NC, Palsson:2017SA}.
+Recently it was shown that in this context quantum mechanics can help to reduce the memory required for a simulation of a time series \cite{Gu:2012NC, Palsson:2017SA}.

-Before discussing the application to contextuality, it is useful to explain in more detail the difference between an $\varepsilon$-machine and general HMMs.
-In an HMM (or a Mealy machine) it can happen that the simulation automaton contains information about the future that cannot be derived from the past.
-Consider Alice and Bob, where Alice only knows the current internal state of the automaton and Bob only knows the past sequence of results.
+Before discussing the application to contextuality, it is useful to explain in more detail the difference between an $\varepsilon$ machine and general HMMs.
+In a HMM (or a Mealy machine) the simulation automaton may contain information about the future that cannot be derived from the past.
+Consider Alice and Bob, where Alice knows only the current internal state of the automaton and Bob knows only the past sequence of results.
 If the simulation works properly, Alice can predict the future as well as Bob.
-It can happen, however, that Alice can predict the future better than Bob, e.g., if the given internal state $S_k$ predicts a deterministic outcome for the next measurement, which cannot be deduced from the past.
+It is possible, however, that Alice could predict the future better than Bob, such as if the given internal state $S_k$ predicts a deterministic outcome for the next measurement that cannot be deduced from the past.
 This difference is also illustrated in Fig.~\ref{fig:hmm-scheme}.
-Physically, such general HMMs with oracular information may be excluded by the demand that only the past observations should be used for simulating the future.
-This leads then to $\varepsilon$-machines.
+Physically, such general HMMs with oracular information may be excluded due to the demand that only the past observations should be used for simulating the future.
+This then leads to $\varepsilon$ machines.

 For simulating contextuality, one still has to extend the scheme a bit, as different measurements in each time step are possible.
 This, however, can easily be done by combining the sequence of measurement choices $\overleftrightarrow{\mathcal{Q}}$ and the sequence of results $\overleftrightarrow{\mathcal{A}}$ to a single variable, $\overleftrightarrow{\mathcal{X}} = (\overleftrightarrow{\mathcal{Q}}, \overleftrightarrow{\mathcal{A}}).$ The corresponding $\varepsilon$-machine is then called the $\varepsilon$-transducer \cite{Barnett:2015JSP}.